-- 85% of nominal salary for a twelve-month sabbatical under Article 28.3(a), based on six or more years of service with the option to spread the impact equally over twenty-four (24) months (i.e. 92.5% of nominal salary in each of two years); and - ii) 85% of nominal salary for a six-month sabbatical under Article 28.3(b), based on six or more years of service.
+- i) 85% of nominal salary for a twelve-month sabbatical based on six or more years of service with the option to spread the impact equally over twenty-four (24) months (i.e. 92.5% of nominal salary in each of two years); and - ii) 85% of nominal salary for a six-month sabbatical, based on six or more years of service.